shazz/ensemble_colorization/README.md

 2. Setup the dataset structure

-  * Call `./setup.sh`
+  * Call `./setup.sh` to create the directories

-3. Download and processan image data set
+3. Download, extract and process an image data set

-  * Copy the JPG image in `dataset/original`
+  * Copy the JPG images in `dataset/original`

   * Process the images, call `./process_dataset.sh`

 4. Train the 4 CNN Models

+  * Modify `train.sh` to configure EPOCH, SUMMARY exports and MODEL checkpoint

   * Call `./train.sh`

   * Check the results in `dataset/summary`